adi116/GettingandCleaningData/README.md

 - Merges the processed data set from train and test folders to create one data set and writes into a file (step_4.txt)
 -  Summarizes the data set created above (step_4.txt) with the average of each variable for each activity and each subject, and writes into a file (step_5.txt)

+## References:
+Use of this dataset in publications must be acknowledged by referencing the following publication:

+Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012

+This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
+Any commercial use is prohibited.

+Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
+November 2012.